-This December, Blue Zones was officially launched and is being led by former Department of Community Health Director Meghan DeBolt.
+This June, Blue Zones will officially launch.
+It is currently being led by former Department of Community Health Director Meghan DeBolt.

 Find out how you can get involved as David and Angelo interview Meghan and she shares the keys to Living Longer and Happier.

 Latest updates on the Walla Walla Blue Zone Project